Azure-Samples/ms-identity-javascript-react-tutorial/2-Authorization-I/1-call-graph/README.md

 ## Explore the sample

 1. Open your browser and navigate to `http://localhost:3000`.
-1. Disable your pop-up blocker for this address.
 1. Select the **Sign In** button on the top right corner.
 Choose either **Popup** or **Redirect** flows.
 1. Select the **Profile** button on the navigation bar.
 This will make a call to the Graph API.
 1. Select the **Mails** button on the navigation bar.
 This will make a call to the Graph API.